 Solutions to Transform Your 90s Oak-Filled Home

 So, how DO you work with your honey oak kitchen and trim to update your 90s home?
-We get it, your home is filled from top to bottom with honey oak trim, and oak stained cabinets.
-We’re going to dive right in and show you how easily we can create a balance making your honey oak work for you, not against you!
+We get it, your home is filled from top to bottom with honey oak trim, and honey oak wood cabinets.
+In this blog post, we’re going to dive right in and show you how easily we can create a balance making your oak work for you, not against you!

 First, and possibly the least expensive solution is to simply change your wall color.
 The hallmark of a 90s-style home is the pairing of honey oak with paint colors in shades of brown or red.
 The result, an all-over aesthetic that feels outdated.
 A paint color that brings out the best of oak – and its inherent warmth – will completely transform your room.